Kennewick Road Construction to Snarl Clearwater Avenue Between 8 pm and 6 am - NewsBreak

 Richland Police Department Joins the Pink Patch Project

 The Richland Police department is joining hundreds of agencies across the county and the world with the Pink Patch Project, all to raise awareness of breast cancer.
-Though most believe breast cancer to be a female only ailment, the disease can affect men, as well.
-Richland Chief of Police, Briget...
+Though most believe breast cancer to be a female-only ailment, the disease can affect men, as well.
+Richland Chief of Police, Briget Clary...

 Remembering Former Tri-Cities Man Who Died in Motorcycle Accident